Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 - Customs duty is non-refundable on change-of-mind returns.
 Only faulty goods qualify for a refund.

-- Probiotic.ie ships all orders from Dublin within the EU — because the goods are already in EU circulation, no import customs duty applies to orders delivered within Ireland.
+- Probiotic.ie ships all orders from Dublin within the EU, so no import customs duty applies to orders delivered within Ireland.

 Do Amazon.ie orders to Ireland attract customs charges from July 2026?

-Generally no. Amazon's guidance states that Global Store orders to the Republic of Ireland are not subject to import fees because the goods are sourced from Amazon EU.
+Generally no. Amazon's published guidance states that Global Store orders to the Republic of Ireland are not subject to import fees because the goods are sourced from Amazon EU.
 When an Amazon.ie order ships from within the EU, the €3 per item duty does not apply.
-The exception is third-party Marketplace sellers dispatching from outside the EU — those orders may attract the duty.
-Check the dispatch location at checkout.
+The exception is third-party Marketplace sellers dispatching from outside the EU, whose orders may attract the duty, so check the dispatch location at checkout.

 Do Amazon.co.uk orders to Ireland attract the new €3 customs duty?

 When dispatched from Great Britain, yes.
-From 1 July 2026, parcels dispatched from the UK (outside the EU) valued at €150 or less fall within the €3 per distinct item duty, unless Amazon or the seller collects the import charges at checkout.
-Amazon's Import Fees Deposit typically handles this at checkout.
-Items dispatched from an EU location are not affected — the decisive factor is dispatch location, not the seller's nationality or the website domain.
+Since 1 July 2026, parcels dispatched from the UK (outside the EU) valued at €150 or less fall within the €3 per distinct product type duty, unless Amazon or the seller collects the import charges at checkout.
+Amazon typically handles this at checkout via the Import Fees Deposit, though confirm your checkout total.
+Items dispatched from an EU location are not affected.
+The decisive factor is dispatch location, not the seller's nationality or the website domain.

 What is the Amazon Import Fees Deposit?

-It is an estimated amount Amazon charges at checkout to cover taxes, customs duties, and import fees on orders shipped from outside the destination country.
+It is an estimated amount Amazon charges at checkout to cover taxes, customs duties and import fees on orders shipped from outside the destination country.
 Amazon uses it to pay the fees on your behalf and refunds any overpayment.
-For orders to Ireland, this means the checkout price is usually the final landed price with no surprise charges on delivery.
+For orders to Ireland, this means the checkout price is usually the final landed price with no surprise charge on delivery.

 Why is Amazon.ie cheaper for customs than Amazon.co.uk?

 Amazon.ie Global Store orders ship from Amazon EU, within the European Union, so no customs duty applies.
-Amazon.co.uk orders from UK sellers ship from Great Britain, outside the EU, so they attract the €3 per item duty from July 2026.
+Amazon.co.uk orders dispatched from UK stock ship from Great Britain, outside the EU, so they attract the €3 per distinct product type duty since July 2026.
 The difference is the physical dispatch location, not the website domain.

 Does Amazon Haul attract customs charges in Ireland?

-Yes.
-Amazon Haul ships directly from outside the EU, primarily China.
-From 1 July 2026, these shipments attract the €3 customs duty per distinct item on parcels valued at €150 or less.
-Because Amazon Haul items are very cheap, the flat €3 charge is a large percentage increase.
-VAT also applies on top.
+Yes, where items ship from outside the EU.
+Amazon Haul typically ships directly from outside the EU, primarily China.
+Since 1 July 2026, these shipments attract the €3 customs duty per distinct product type on parcels valued at €150 or less.
+Because Amazon Haul items are very cheap, the flat €3 charge is a large percentage increase, and VAT applies on top.

 How is the €3 customs duty calculated per item?